wagiro/BurpBounty/README.md

 ##  Changelog
 **2.0 20181020**
-* Add the burpcollaborator
+* Add the burpcollaborator support
-* Follow redirects and how many to follow.
+* Follow redirects and how many to follow
 * Payload append or replace
 * Space encoding choose
 * Response codes to avoid